-- 5.1 The Ebor Academy Trust is committed to working in partnership with families to engage them in their child's learning and the life of the school.
+- 5.1 Ebor Academy Trust is committed to working in partnership with families to engage them in their child's learning and the life of the school.
 This will mean not patronising parents and trying at all times to be good role models.
-It's always better to discuss a child with his family out of the sight and sound of other parents and care should always be taken regarding the language used when talking to parents.
+It's always better to discuss a child with their family out of the sight and sound of other parents and care should always be taken regarding the language used when talking to parents.
 For example, it is much better to use early intervention and support rather than blame and shame.
-However, on rare occasions staff may have to deal with difficult and hard to reach families and may experience aggression such as parents shouting at staff or children/parents on the school site.
-Where a school feels it is appropriate the Academy Trust has a policy for managing abusive and violent parental behaviour. - 3.2 Any adults who find themselves in this situation should aim to diffuse the situation e.g. calmly acknowledge that the individual parent is upset and suggest that they leave the area, move to another area such as the home support office/Head of School's office.
+However, on rare occasions staff may have to deal with difficult and hard-to-reach families and may experience aggression such as parents shouting at staff or children/parents on the school site.
+Where a school feels it is appropriate the Trust has a policy for managing abusive and violent parental behaviour. - 5.2 Any adults who find themselves in this situation should aim to diffuse the situation e.g. calmly acknowledge that the individual parent is upset and suggest that they leave the area, move to another area such as the Headteacher's office or a pastoral base if available.
 No adult should ever risk escalating a situation by shouting back but should call for assistance, making clear the urgency of the situation.